SenayYakut/Data-Science-Independent-Project-Watching-the-Stock-Market/README.md

 You are asked by a company to help them make more informed decisions on investments.
 To start, you will be watching the stock market, collecting data, and identifying trends!

 ## Pre-requisites
-In order to complete this project, we suggest that you have familiarity with the content in the following courses or lessons on the Codecademy platform:
+In order to complete this project, we suggest that you have familiarity with:

 What is a Relational Database Management System?
 299 Manipulation 185